How Long Does Broccoli Last?

 Yes, dehydrating your broccoli is another way to store it for more extended periods.

-But, even when you dehydrate the broccoli, you need to store it inside the fridge in an airtight container.
+But, even when you dehydrate the broccoli, you still need to store it inside the fridge in an airtight container.

 Conclusion